f5devcentral/f5-automation-labs/docs/class2/module4/lab2.rst

 Task 1 - Building the Framework via Jenkins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This step is executing the f5-newman-wrapper files, but instead of having build the framework and add the service nodes as separate steps Jekins has a pause function looking for approval which after approving will allow the node to be added.
+This step is executing the f5-newman-wrapper files.
+Instead of having to run the framework build and Pool member adds individually, Jenkins has a pause function looking for approval;
+which after approving will allow the node to be added.
 Jenkins will continue to update the class via Slack how things are progressing, the build will also keep a running console for logging we will review.